WHPPY/Ifashion_dataset/README.md

 #### **Download Data**

 To train a cross-domain fashion retrieval model, index files (training and retrieval validation files) and image data are required.
-All data included in this study can be found on Google Cloud Drive platform and can be downloaded through this [data download link](https://drive.google.com/drive/folders/1r4xl9PyJ-U4p3qa45MAJuhSe-mFHX9Cl): https://drive.google.com/drive/folders/1r4xl9PyJ-U4p3qa45MAJuhSe-mFHX9Cl.
+All data included in this study can be found on Google Cloud Disk platform and can be downloaded through this [data download link](https://drive.google.com/drive/folders/1r4xl9PyJ-U4p3qa45MAJuhSe-mFHX9Cl): https://drive.google.com/drive/folders/1r4xl9PyJ-U4p3qa45MAJuhSe-mFHX9Cl.